csimide/cuti/demo-and-doc/demo-and-doc.typ

   ```
 )

-It also accepts the `base-weight` parameter.
+It can also accept the same parameters as `#text`.

 == cn-fakebold & show-cn-fakebold